Farm and Forest School

 Investment: $77/day +HST

 $100 non-refundable deposit is due at registration.
 Payments can be made in full at time of registration or monthly payments can be set up - the financial commitment is for the entire term.
-We offer monthly payments as a convenience, however when you register, you are commiting to paying for the entire term.
+We offer monthly payments as a convenience, however when you register, you are committing to paying for the entire term.

-FALL 2025 IS NOW FULL.
+WINTER 2026 IS NOW FULL.

 A Day in the Life of a Wildling